alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/providing-financial-services.markdown

  - name: Exporting and doing business abroad
    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---
-Financial services providers must follow the [general rules on dealing with people and organisations who are subject to financial sanctions].
+Financial services providers must follow the [general rules on dealing with people and organisations who are subject to financial sanctions](/guide/doing-business-financial-sanctions/overview.html).

 ## Terrorism and terrorist financing

-You must [get a licence](link to part 3) to provide finacial services to anyone on the [list of designated persons](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/504365/terrorism.pdf) (PDF, 238KB).
+You must [get a licence](/guide/doing-business-financial-sanctions/apply-licence.html) to provide finacial services to anyone on the [list of designated persons](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/504365/terrorism.pdf) (PDF, 238KB).

 HM Treasury won’t usually grant a licence to provide financial services to a designated person, unless it’s for insurance or life assurance.